pratyush1712/CleverHug/README.md

-# Daily Affirmations Email Sceduler
+# CleverHug Email Sceduler

 ## Description

-This is a simple python script that sends daily affirmations to a specified email address at a specified time.
+This is a simple python script that sends CleverHug to a specified email address at a specified time.
 The affirmations are stored in a text file and are sent in the body of the email.
 It uses `rrule` format to schedule the emails and `UpStash/QStash` to schedule the emails.

 ## Architecture